-Not even Elvis could avoid an LSP speeding ticket
+Not even Elvis could avoid a speeding ticket from Louisiana State Police

 Latest Weather Blog

-Not even Elvis could avoid an LSP speeding ticket
+Not even Elvis could avoid a speeding ticket from Louisiana State Police

 BATON ROUGE - A driver that decided to test the limits of his Cadillac of April 3rd, 1955 in Caddo Parish was greeted by a Louisiana State Trooper on US 171.
 The speeding driver turned out to be Elvis A. Presley.
 He was cited for going more than 60 miles per hour outside of towns and unincorporated villages.
 The speed of the offending vehicle was clocked the good old fashioned way, the trooper followed him.